 Perception vs. reality

 Most respondents said they felt very or somewhat informed about identity theft, fraud, and how to protect their PII and reduce risks.
-Just 22 percent said they were not very or not at all informed.
+Just 22% said they were not very or not at all informed.

-In stark contrast to that overall confidence, a majority of respondents also shared a dangerous misconception about identity theft: 66 percent believed the threat of identity theft diminishes over time after PII is stolen.
-Fourteen percent thought risks lasted just a few days after an information theft, while 20 percent said a few months and 23 percent a few years.
-Just 44 percent knew the risk can last a lifetime.
+In stark contrast to that overall confidence, a majority of respondents also shared a dangerous misconception about identity theft: 66% believed the threat of identity theft diminishes over time after PII is stolen.
+14% thought risks lasted just a few days after an information theft, while 20% said a few months and 23% a few years.
+Just 44% knew the risk can last a lifetime.

-What’s more, while respondents were generally aware of ways identity theft can occur — such as through a data breach — they were less aware of other common theft tactics, such as shoulder-surfing and dumpster diving.
-While 85 percent knew data breaches and 76 percent knew phishing could expose them to identity theft, a lesser 60 percent believe criminals going through trash and mail could expose their identities, while 74 percent were aware of skimming information from an ATM’s card reader.
+What's more, while respondents were generally aware of ways identity theft can occur — such as through a data breach — they were less aware of other common theft tactics, such as shoulder-surfing and dumpster diving.
+While 85% knew data breaches and 76% knew phishing could expose them to identity theft, a lesser 60% believe criminals going through trash and mail could expose their identities, while 74% were aware of skimming information from an ATM's card reader.

 How do Americans protect themselves from identity theft?

 While many Americans may have misconceptions about identity theft risks, most do understand the value of taking protective and preventive steps.
-More than half (58 percent) said they know monitoring bank and credit card accounts can help them detect suspicious activity, and 55 percent are aware credit report monitoring and alerts are helpful.
-Fifty-four percent were aware of the value of locking their credit reports so no one can open new lines of credit, and 47 percent knew identity theft insurance could help them restore their identities if they were stolen.
+More than half (58%) said they know monitoring bank and credit card accounts can help them detect suspicious activity, and 55% are aware credit report monitoring and alerts are helpful.
+54% were aware of the value of locking their credit reports so no one can open new lines of credit, and 47% knew identity theft insurance could help them restore their identities if they were stolen.

 However, despite this awareness, few Americans are doing everything they can to prevent identity theft, the survey indicates.
-Just 18 percent use a paid credit monitoring product to protect their identities, and 13 percent to monitor their credit and finances.
-They’re also more likely to keep an eye on their bank accounts and credit card statements than they are to check their credit reports for errors or suspicious activities — 73 percent versus 52 percent.
+Just 18% use a paid credit monitoring product to protect their identities, and 13% to monitor their credit and finances.
+They're also more likely to keep an eye on their bank accounts and credit card statements than they are to check their credit reports for errors or suspicious activities — 73% versus 52%.

 The very real impact

 Slightly more than half of all respondents said they had either experienced identity theft or knew someone who had.
-Of the 22 percent who had personally experienced identity theft, the majority reported significant negative effects as a result, including:
+Of the 22% who had personally experienced identity theft, the majority reported significant negative effects as a result, including: